 Lecturing

-2022-Ongoing Birmingham City University, photography lecturer, researcher and L4 lead co-ordinator
+2022-Ongoing Birmingham City University, photography lecturer and researcher.
+Responsibilities include BA (Hons) Photography L4 lead co-ordinator and co-lead of Art Activisms research cluster.

 2021-22 Birmingham City University, visiting lecturer